 To assess for TBI, the District or Campus Assessment Personnel will comply with the general evaluation procedures.
 See [EVALUATION PROCEDURES].
-In addition, a licensed physician must be included in the group of qualified professionals that collects or reviews evaluation data in connection with the determination of a student's eligibility for special education services based on a traumatic brain injury.
+In addition, a student's eligibility for a traumatic brain injury must include a medical diagnosis provided by a licensed physician.